ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Each PyAnsys project should have all three levels of testing implemented in its testing framework.
 Consider implementing functional tests as examples within your project's documentation examples.
-This allows you to write helpful user-facing tests while accomplishing functional testing.
+This lets you write helpful user-facing tests while accomplishing functional testing.

 Unit testing